The job may pay well, but to become a computer and information systems (CIS) manager, you need a significant amount of formal education.

 Conclusion

-To recap, computer and information systems managers can have a lot of responsibility inside an organization.
-That’s because their role includes supervising all facets of the computer systems of the company.
+To recap, computer and information systems managers can have many organizational responsibilities.
+That’s because their role includes supervising all facets of the company’s computer systems.

 This requires technical know-how, organizational skills, and strong communication skills.
 These can be obtained through a combination of post-secondary education and specialized experience in the industry.